hummat/hummat.github.io/_posts/2020-07-17-a-sense-of-uncertainty.md

 </div>

 This is equivalent to an old person having figured out the answers to all the important questions and being impossible to convince otherwise.
 A Bayesian Neural Network, just as a biological Bayesian (the person), works differently.
-It considers all possible ways of looking a the problem[^2] and weighs them by the amount of evidence it has observed for each of those ways.
+It considers all possible ways of looking at the problem[^2] and weighs them by the amount of evidence it has observed for each of those ways.
 It then integrates them into one coherent explanation.
 We will see what that looks like in practice a bit later.
 You can think about this as having a probability distribution for each weight (the little squiggly lines in yellow below) which determines the likely and less likely values each weight can take on.
 Usually, we have one multi-dimensional probability distribution for the entire network (where the number of dimensions equals the number of weights), also capturing (some of) the _covariances_ between the weights.

 [^2]: Within the limited pool of possibilities granted to it during its design, captured by the choice of possible probability distributions used for modeling the likelihood of the weights.